 Wrestling referees have the responsibility for conducting matches in a dignified, professional and unbiased manner and shall deal with all situations in the spirit of good sportsmanship and in the best interest of the wrestlers and the sport.
 The character and conduct of referees must be above reproach.
+When in uniform or on site, a referee shall not fraternize with contestants and/or coaches.
 Referees must keep themselves prepared both physically and mentally to administer matches.
-Referees will enforce the rules firmly-and fairly in both letter and spirit in such a way that attention is drawn to the wrestlers rather than themselves.
+Referees will enforce the rules firmly and fairly in both letter and spirit in such a way that attention is drawn to the wrestlers rather than themselves.